Work Furlough and Residential Re-Entry Center

-Attorneys should also call Work Furlough Representative at (619) 871-1858 for assistance in determining if a candidate may meet eligibility criteria.
+Attorneys should also call the Work Furlough/Residential Re-entry Center Representative at (619) 871-1858 for assistance in determining if a candidate may meet eligibility criteria.

 Inmates must be gainfully employed at least 35 hours per week in an occupation that allows on-site job checks and telephone checks by Work Furlough staff.

 - The job cannot be directly related to the instant offense.

 - The job cannot involve the use of weapons.